AnitaMatt/alx-pre_course/README.md

-This file is mandatory in all ALX School projects
+This file is mandatory in all ALX School projects and now i will like to add an update